Supernova-Studio/supernova-lints/README.md

     - custom_lint
 ```

-3. Restart your IDE
+3. (Optional) Restart your IDE

 ## Additional information

-Feedback and contribution are always welcome on the [GitHub repo](https://github.com/Supernova-Studio/supernova-lints).
+Feedback and contribution are always welcome at the [GitHub repo](https://github.com/Supernova-Studio/supernova-lints).